 California Energy Commission – Grant Funding Opportunities

-Through the Alternative and Renewable Fuel and Vehicle Technology Program, the California Energy Commission provides funding for ZEV infrastructure (both EV charging and hydrogen fueling stations).
+Through the Clean Transportation Program (formerly the Alternative and Renewable Fuel and Vehicle Technology Program), the California Energy Commission provides funding for ZEV infrastructure (both EV charging and hydrogen fueling stations).
 Up to $100 million is available per year for projects that will “transform California’s fuel and vehicle types to help attain the state’s climate change policies.”
-For 2015-2016, the California Energy Commission plans to provide approximately $20 million in funding for the development of hydrogen fueling stations and $17 million in grants for the development of EV charging infrastructure.
 Visit the California Energy Commission to subscribe to their email list to receive notifications regarding the release of contract notices and solicitations or view the Request for Proposals, Contracts, and Solicitations information.

 California State Treasurer’s Office – Sales and Use Tax Exclusion Program